Children and Family Support Worker, Language post (Urdu)

 ✨Tip Number 2

-Network with professionals already working in the field of domestic violence support.
-Attend relevant workshops or seminars to meet people who can provide insights and potentially refer you to opportunities within organisations like Birmingham and Solihull Women’s Aid.
+Network with professionals already working in domestic violence support services.
+Attend relevant workshops or community events to meet people in the field, as they can provide insights and potentially refer you to opportunities within organisations like ours.

 ✨Tip Number 3

 Prepare to discuss your experience in delivering family support and play sessions.
-Think of specific examples where you've successfully engaged with children and families, as this will be crucial in showcasing your suitability for the role.
+Think of specific examples where you've successfully engaged with children and families, as this will showcase your practical skills and passion for the role.

 ✨Tip Number 4

 Research Birmingham and Solihull Women’s Aid thoroughly.
-Understanding their mission, values, and current projects will allow you to tailor your conversation during the interview, showing that you are genuinely interested in being part of their team.
+Understanding our mission, values, and the specific services we offer will allow you to tailor your responses during the interview and show that you're genuinely interested in being part of our team.

 We think you need these skills to ace Children and Family Support Worker, Language post (Urdu)